Declare a Major and Stay on Track

 60 Credits Completed

-Seek advising about your choice of major.
+Seek advice about your choice of major.

 -Meet with a departmental or academic advisor to determine major declaration requirements, and declare a pre-major, if appropriate.